 Suppose the up button is pressed on the fourth floor.
 We have to decide which lift should stop at the fourth floor.
-We will use the following algorithm:
+The following algorithm is one possibility:

-- The agent for floor 4 sends a message to each of the lift agents asking them how long it would take them to get to floor 4. - Each lift receiving this message works out how long it would take for it to get to floor 4 and replies with a message containing the time (the waittime). - The floor agent chooses the lift with the minimal proposed waittime and replies with a reserve message.
+- The agent for floor 4 sends a message to each of the lift agents asking them how long it would take them to get to floor 4. - Each lift receiving this message works out how long it would take for it to get to floor 4, given its current workload, and replies with a message containing the time (the waittime). - The floor agent chooses the lift with the minimal proposed waittime and replies with a reserve message.
 All other lifts are informed by a reject message.